Waischbrot/pokerino-backend/README.md

 This project was a group effort for a course in our studies called "Web Engineering".
-Although we chose a challenging topic and lost one teammate along the way due to exmatriculation, we truly enjoyed working on it together.
+Although we chose a challenging topic and lost one teammate along the way due to exmatriculation, we truly enjoyed working on it together, writing thousands of lines in the progress.

 Thank you for checking out our project! ❤️